 Dr Stephen Pietsch

 Born at Millicent in the South-East of South Australia, Stephen grew up there and later at Stirling in the Adelaide Hills.
-After attending Concordia College in Adelaide he immediately came to Luther Seminary in 1982 to study for the ministry of the church.
+After attending Concordia College in Adelaide he immediately came to Luther Seminary in 1982 to study for the pastoral ministry.

-After graduating in 1988 he served parishes in New South Wales and Victoria, commencing his work as a lecturer here at ALC in July 2008, at the same time beginning doctoral studies at the Adelaide College of Divinity, which he completed at Flinders University.
-He is married to Coralie and has two children, Bethany and Oliver.
+After graduating in 1988 he served parishes in New South Wales and Victoria, commencing his work as a lecturer here at ALC in July 2008, at the same time beginning doctoral studies at the Adelaide College of Divinity, which he completed at Flinders University, in 2014.
+He is married to Coralie and has two adult children, Bethany and Oliver.

 - Professional: pastoral care, spirituality and Luther